furechan/tempcache/README.md

 cache data and function results using temporary files.
 By default it will use the `pickle` module to hash key values and serialize output data.
-It is meant to be used with long running functions that have repeatable results.
+This is meant to be used with long running functions that have repeatable results.
 The hashing of keys is dependent on the pickle algorithm and so it may work accross different python environments, as long as they have a compatible pickling algorithm.

-To avoid possible collisions make sure to use a unique prefix when instantiating `TempCache`.
+To avoid possible collisions make sure to use a unique name when instantiating `TempCache`.
+You can also add a `source` argument as any opaque string to further differentiate cache keys from other caches.

 > **Note**